Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Download the [Tale of Two Wastelands Installer](https://mod.pub/ttw/133/files) and extract the archive.
 - Open the extracted `Tale of Two Wastelands Installer` folder.
 Right-click `TTW Install.exe` and select `Run as Administrator`.
-- Verify that the `Fallout 3` file path matches your Steam/GOG Fallout 3 installation path.
+- Verify that the `Fallout 3` file path matches your Steam/GOG Fallout 3 installation path (this should already be auto-populated).
 - Copy (`Ctrl+C`) `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`, changing the Root Directory path if necessary, and paste (`Ctrl+V`) it into the `Fallout New Vegas` file path.
 - Copy (`Ctrl+C`) `C:\Modding\Uranium Fever\mods\[NoDelete] [DB] Tale of Two Wastelands (TTW)`, changing the Root Directory path if necessary, and paste (`Ctrl+V`) it into the `Tale of Two Wastelands Installation Path`.